-iv.
-Investments in sukuk

-Sukuk are classified at FVOCI, FVTPL and amortized cost based on the business model in which these securities are managed.
+Investments in debt securities are classified at FVOCI, FVTPL and amortized cost based on the business model in which these securities are managed.
+These include investment in bonds, sukuks, notes and certificate of deposits issued by banks and other financial institutions and corporates.